 Enterprise App Distribution Android

-There are three ways which allow you to distribute Android app without Google Play.
-The first two methods are kind of easier than the third method, or than any methods for distributing iOS.
+There are three ways which allow you to distribute the Android app without Google Play.
+The first two methods are kind of easier than the third method, or than any methods for iOS enterprise app distribution.

 There are some software that allows installing applications from a computer to an Android device.
 Such software requires an ADB (Android Debug Bridge) plug-in installed on the computer for the software to install apps on a device.
 After installing the software and plug-in, connect the Android device to a computer, open the app installation software and choose an app package that is already present on the computer.
 The app will be installed automatically.